 Common truck accident damages include:

-- Coverage of the cost of future healthcare which will be necessary because of your injuries
+- The cost of future healthcare which will be necessary because of your injuries;

-- Compensation for mental anguish, which includes categories like anxiety, depression, post-traumatic stress disorder (PTSD), loss of enjoyment of life, and sleep disorders as a result of your accident
+- Compensation for mental anguish, which includes categories like anxiety, depression, post-traumatic stress disorder (PTSD), loss of enjoyment of life, and sleep disorders as a result of your accident; and

 The best way to find out which of these damages are likely to apply to your accident case is to get in touch with a lawyer from our law firm today using the contact information at the bottom of the page.
 We will give you a full consultation that includes an estimate of how much your case could be worth, and why.